 Susan L. French Emerging Leader Fellowship Program

-The Foundation of the Association of Legal Administrators is pleased to announce the Susan L. French Emerging Leader Fellowship Program.
-The scholarship was originally established by GLJ Benefit Consultants in memory of former ALA President Susan L. French.
-Susan’s commitment to professionalism, dedication to the advancement of law firm administration, development of future leaders and record of long-term service to the Association of Legal Administrators, is truly the foundation of this program.
+The Susan L. French Emerging Leader Fellowship Program was originally established by GLJ Benefit Consultants in memory of former ALA President Susan L. French.
+Susan’s commitment to professionalism, dedication to the advancement of law firm administration, development of future leaders and record of long-term service to ALA is truly the foundation of this program.

 These opportunities include an expectation of full engagement and participation by the fellowship recipient.
 After completion of the first year, fellows will have a formal check-in with Foundation Trustees to assess how they are developing in their leadership roles and with their mentors.
-If the first year program requirements are met, a complimentary registration and travel stipend to ALA’s Annual Conference & Expo may be extended to recipients.
+If the first-year program requirements are met, a complimentary registration and travel stipend to an ALA conference may be extended to recipients.
 In addition, the second year will help fellows continue their leadership path with the opportunity to participate in an additional interactive, leadership-based program.

 Program Eligibility Criteria